MaineToday Media

 Media group and newspaper publisher from Maine, U.S.

-MaineToday Media, Inc. (abbreviated as MTM) was a privately owned news publisher of daily and weekly newspapers in the U.S. state of Maine, based in the state's largest city, Portland.
+MaineToday Media, Inc. (abbreviated as MTM) was a privately owned news publisher of daily and weekly newspapers in the U.S. state of Maine, based in South Portland, in the state's largest metropolitan area.
 It included the Portland Press Herald, the state's largest newspaper.
 In 2023, the group was sold to the nonprofit National Trust for Local News, which formally consolidated the company with Alliance Media Group and Sun Media Group to form the Maine Trust for Local News.

 Newspapers

 Dailies

 The trust owns five of Maine's six daily newspapers, the exception being the Bangor Daily News.
 They own the flagship Portland Press Herald and its Sunday edition the Maine Sunday Telegram, the Morning Sentinel of Waterville, the Kennebec Journal of Augusta, the Sun Journal of Lewiston, and the Times Record of Brunswick.

 In 2018, the trust bought the Journal Tribune of Biddeford, which was founded in 1884, and closed it the following year.
 Also, the Evening Express of Portland was published by Guy Gannett until it was phased out in favor of the Press Herald.